-In fact, Oyelowo’s presence is as transfixing as that of the young Ben Kingsley in his transformative interpretation of Gandhi in Sir Richard Attenborough’s 1982 titular classic about one of Dr. King’s inspirational figures.
-Unlike Gandhi, however, Selma is a single canvas on which a few months in Dr. King’s all too brief life are played out.
+For although Oyelowo’s presence is as transfixing as that of the young Ben Kingsley in his transformative interpretation of Mahatma Gandhi in Richard Attenborough’s 1982 classic about one of Dr. King’s inspirational figures, Selma – unlike Gandhi – is a single canvas on which a few months in Dr. King’s all too brief life are played out.

-Indeed, the Jim Crow South existed roughly from 1877 all the way to President Lyndon B. Johnson’s signing of the Voting Rights Act of 1965, which is the focal point of the events depicted in Selma.
-These are played out clearly, dramatically, and beautifully in all the ways of cinema, under the direction of young, black, female filmmaker DuVernay (I Will Follow, Middle of Nowhere), who came to the project late – Spike Lee and Lee Daniels had been previously mentioned as director.)
+Indeed, the Jim Crow South existed roughly from 1877 all the way to President Lyndon B. Johnson’s signing of the Voting Rights Act of 1965, which is the focal point of what is beautifully depicted in Selma, directed and mostly (re)written by the young, black female filmmaker DuVernay (Middle of Nowhere) – who came to the project late.
+(Lee Daniels had been previously mentioned as director.)

 Martin Luther King was a leader among leaders in what became a pitched battle with many generals, colonels, and foot soldiers on the side of Good.
 It was a battle fraught with all the ordinary casualties of war, except that the warriors for justice did not fight back – which happened to be their greatest weapon.

 Few of the individuals who made up both the leadership and the masses that marched during those days are remembered today.
-Selma, for its part, remembers them all, calling many of them out by name in a loud, clear cinematic voice: Annie Lee Cooper (Oprah Winfrey), Diane Nash (Tessa Thompson), Amelia Boynton (Lorraine Toussaint), James Bevel (Common), Rev. Hosea Williams (Wendell Pierce), Bayard Rustin (Ruben Santiago-Hudson), Rev. James Reeb (Jeremy Strong), and so on.
+Selma, for its part, remembers them all, calling many of them out by name in a loud, clear cinematic voice: Annie Lee Cooper (Oprah Winfrey, also a producer on the film), Diane Nash (Tessa Thompson), Amelia Boynton (Lorraine Toussaint), James Bevel (Common), Rev. Hosea Williams (Wendell Pierce), Bayard Rustin (Ruben Santiago-Hudson), Rev. James Reeb (Jeremy Strong), and so on.

 As it turns out, understanding the intention of a Martin Luther King sermon, combined with extraordinary writing and a great performance, allows one to overcome copyright issues (if you’ll forgive the pun).
 Also, the truth is that, even if you were to put a gun to their heads, nary an American – black or white – could quote more than the refraining phrase from MLK’s iconic “I Have a Dream” speech.

 This device never disturbs the film’s narrative flow or its dramatic structure; instead, it anchors us in time and space while reminding us that we are not merely watching characters in a story, but rather people who actually lived through these events and to whom these things actually happened.

 But again, these villains were real – their wretched behavior played out on national television.
-From the governor of Alabama, who would come to renounce his racism, to the workaday redneck and the president of the United States – Johnson was a Texan known for regularly using what we insist on calling the “N” word – the performances in Selma are in no way exaggerated.
+From the governor of Alabama, who would come to renounce his racism, to the workaday redneck and the president of the United States – Johnson was a Texan known for regularly using what we insist on calling “the N word” – the performances in Selma are in no way exaggerated.

-On a par with Spielberg’s ‘Lincoln’
+On a par with Lincoln

 Unfortunately, Hollywood’s take on America’s Jim Crow, much to the chagrin of black folk, has not been even remotely realistic, let alone representative of the actual people and events of the period.
 Alan Parker’s Mississippi Burning (1988) and Rob Reiner’s Ghosts of Mississippi (1997) are two particularly sore spots.

-Nominated for seven Academy Awards, including Best Picture and Best Director, Mississippi Burning revolves around two FBI agents (Gene Hackman and Willem Dafoe) hellbent on finding the killers of three Civil Rights workers who – for all purposes – are not Michael Schwerner, Andrew Goodman, and James Chaney, the three real-life Civil Rights workers murdered in Mississippi in 1964.
+Nominated for seven Academy Awards, including Best Picture and Best Director, Mississippi Burning revolves around two FBI agents (Gene Hackman and Willem Dafoe) hellbent on finding the killers of three Civil Rights workers who, for all purposes, are not Michael Schwerner, Andrew Goodman, and James Chaney – the three real-life murder victims in Mississippi in 1964.

 Measured from current events surrounding the voting rights of African Americans to the strained relationship between black folks and the police – a relationship forged on Selma’s Edmund Pettus Bridge, on what became known as Bloody Sunday – it’s clear that some things have changed less than we’d like to believe.
-That is why Selma resonates so deeply, particularly among blacks.
+That is why Selma resonates so deeply, especially among blacks.

 Director: Ava DuVernay.

-Scr.: Paul Webb and Ava DuVernay (uncredited).
+Scr.: Paul Webb & Ava DuVernay (uncredited).